 You can test your server by entering the address into a browser (ftp://192.168.1.1).
 You should get prompted for your username and password and if its working, you'll see a window with the FULLDISK folder in it.

 In Game Data Live, open a game and in the action menu in the upper right corner choose "GDL Network Settings" and then choose "Use FTP Server".
 Game Data Live is able to use an FTP server or a HTTP WebDAV server.

 In Game Data Live, in the action menu in the upper right corner choose "GDL Network Settings" and then choose "Server Setup".
 For this example, that setup should be configured as follows:

 In that same action menu from the upper right corner, choose "GDL Network Settings" and then flip the Transmit Using Server button to the On position.

 Video transfers should now be using the FTP Server when you transmit them.
-You'll notice that the sending iPad transmits to the server and then the receiving iPad transmits from the server.
+You'll notice that the sending iPad uploads to the server and then the receiving iPad downloads from the server.
 They both do not transmit simultaneously.
 The sending device also sends the server setup info to the receiver, so you should not have to configure the receiver.

-The camera iPad should be able to transmit its file twice as fast now.
-The receiving iPad should see similar speed gains.
+A Game Data Live device capturing video should be able to transmit its file twice as fast now.
+The receiving device should see similar speed gains.